MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfinventory/functions/pfinventoryaddinventoryitemsasync.md

 ## Remarks

 Given an entity type, entity identifier and container details, will add the specified inventory items.
-If successful, call [PFInventoryAddInventoryItemsGetResult](pfinventoryaddinventoryitemsgetresult.md) to get the result.
+When the asynchronous task is complete, call [PFInventoryAddInventoryItemsGetResultSize](pfinventoryaddinventoryitemsgetresultsize.md) and [PFInventoryAddInventoryItemsGetResult](pfinventoryaddinventoryitemsgetresult.md) to get the result.

 ## Requirements